maxrdz/Memories/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to Albums!
+Thank you for considering contributing to Memories!
 All code contributions are made using merge requests.

-If you are new to the GNOME community and software ecosystem, the Albums project would like to give you a warm welcome to the GNOME community.
+If you are new to the GNOME community and software ecosystem, the Memories project would like to give you a warm welcome to the GNOME community.
 We highly encourage you to visit [welcome.gnome.org](https://welcome.gnome.org/), a website made by the GNOME foundation to introduce new users to GNOME.

-Users interested in making contributions to the software behind Albums are encouraged to check out [developer.gnome.org](https://developer.gnome.org/).
+Users interested in making contributions to the software behind Memories are encouraged to check out [developer.gnome.org](https://developer.gnome.org/).

 Before starting to write your own contribution, please make